jdleesmiller/jdleesmiller.github.io/_drafts/counting-states-combinatorics-2048.markdown

 Finally, it's worth noting that if we sum the number of states in each layer over all of the possible layer sums from 4 to \\(C 2^{K-1}\\), and add one for the special win state, we get the same number of states as we estimated in the previous section, which is a helpful sanity check.

 ### Layer Reachability

 Another useful consequence of Property 3 is that if two consecutive layers have no states, it's not possible to reach later layers.
-This is because the sum can increase by at most 4 per turn; if there are two adjacent zeros, then the sum would have to increase by 6 in a single move in order to reach the subsequent layer, which is not possible.
+This is because the sum can increase by at most 4 per turn; if there are two adjacent layers with no states, then the sum would have to increase by 6 in a single move in order to 'jump' to the subsequent layer, which is not possible.
 Finding the layer sums that contain no states according to the calculation above therefore allows us to tighten up our estimate by excluding states in unreachable layers after the last reachable layer.
 The largest reachable layer sums (without ever attaining a `2048` tile) are:

 <table style="width: auto;">
   <thead>